How I Make Money on eBay, Vinted and Etsy

 I use them to generate steady monthly income.

-This is where I document what I’ve tested, what has made profit after fees, and what hasn’t.
+This section shows what has actually made profit after fees, VAT and shipping, and what hasn’t.

 • £500+/month to prove the stock and pricing work